stolostron/hypershift-deployment-controller/samples/quickstart/README.md

 4. Applies the Hosting Service Cluster addon (Hypershift) to the `local-cluster` (Hub)

 ## Provision a Hosted Control Plane Cluster
-1. Create an Cloud Provider Credential in a project (AWS or Azure)
+1. Create a Cloud Provider Credential in a project (AWS or Azure)
 2. Create a HypershiftDeployment resource in the same project
    ```shell
    ./create-aws-hosted-cluster.sh